nishchintg01/Inter-Task/Rating/readme.md

 The goal of this project is to provide minimalistic django Movie project template that everyone can use, which allows basic functionalities such as adding movies to the database, User comment section, Rating system.
 The project user custom user authentication for creation and authentication of users. different tables have been created for the comments, rating and movie section.

-Template is written with django 3.1 and python 3.9 in mind.
+this Application is build with django 3.1 and python 3.9 in mind.

 ### Main features